GBaga/GBaga/README.md

 ## 🧠 About Me

-I'm a multidisciplinary professional with **11+ years of experience** in human resources, public sector training, and educational project coordination.
+I'm a multidisciplinary professional with **11+ years of experience** in creating training courses and educational project coordination (3 yrs experience in HR).
 I've worked across Georgia in legal, IT, financial, and civic development programs — planning, leading, and reporting on training initiatives that empower communities.

 Currently, I'm **diving into web development**, building skills in **HTML, CSS, JavaScript, and React** with a focus on clean UI and accessible design.